DrSensor/granular-licensing-example/README.md

 https://api.github.com/repos/DrSensor/test-dual-license/license

 ## License

-This work is dual-licensed under BSD and GPL 2.0 (or any later version).
+This work is dual-licensed under Apache-2.0 or MIT.
 You can choose between one of them if you use this work.

-`SPDX-License-Identifier: BSD-3-Clause OR GPL-2.0`
+`SPDX-License-Identifier: Apache-2.0 OR MIT`